phpclassic/php-shopify/README.md

 ```

 ##### Now you can do `get()`, `post()`, `put()`, `delete()` calling the resources in the object oriented way.
 All resources are named as same as it is named in shopify API reference.
 (See the resource map below.)
-> All the requests returns an array (which can be single resource or an array of multiple resources) if succeeded.
+> All the requests returns an array (which can be a single resource array or an array of multiple resources) if succeeded.
 When no result is expected (for example a DELETE request), an empty array will be returned.

 Get all product list (GET request)